-The Penn-Harris-Madison Board of School Trustees is composed of seven members who serve four-year, staggered terms.
-Pictured above the Board Members left to right are: Larry Beehler, Jim Garrett, Superintendent Dr. Jerry Thacker, Chris Riley; (second row) Angie Gates, Gary Fox, Jamie Woods and K. Jaye Galloway.
+The Penn-Harris-Madison Board of School Trustees, pictured and identified above, is composed of seven members who serve four-year, staggered terms.
 Click here for more information on the members’ positions and terms.

-Regular meetings are held at the administrative offices public meeting room at the Educational Services Center, 55900 Bittersweet Road, Mishawaka, IN, 46545.
+Regular meetings are held at the Educational Services Center, 55900 Bittersweet Road, Mishawaka, IN, 46545.
 Members of the P-H-M community are always welcome to attend public meetings of the P-H-M Board.
 Special Meetings and Executive Sessions are held on an as-needed basis.

-Contact Information Donna Humes, Administrative Assistant to the School Board email@example.com or (574) 258-9570.
+Contact Information for Rachel Hoogenboom, Administrative Assistant to the School Board: email@example.com or (574) 258-9570.

 All regular board meetings are held at the Educational Services Center, 55900 Bittersweet Road, Mishawaka, unless otherwise noted.

-Want to know when the next Board meeting is?
+Want to know the next Board meeting date?
 Click here to see the next upcoming Board meeting.

 The goal of the governance model is to focus the entire school district - from school board members to administrators, teachers, parents, students and support staff - on the mission of improving student learning.
 By adopting a Board Governance Compact that clearly supports learning and demands accountability, the board is able to stay the course and set an example that is communicated throughout the district and results in record gains in student achievement.
 The Governance Compact demonstrates that a climate of accountability starts at the top.
 The Governance Compact was adopted in June 2000.